 Our annual performance-based bonus program is designed to motivate our executives to meet or exceed company-wide short-term performance objectives.
-Our annual bonus program provides for the payment of cash bonuses based on each NEO's target annual bonus and our overall achievement of corporate performance objectives.
+Our annual bonus program provides for the payment of cash bonuses based on each NEO's target annual bonus and our overall achievement of corporate performance objectives and, for each NEO other than Mr. Lanfear an assessment of individual performance.

 The Company maintains a team-based approach to target bonuses, in which employees at the same level are eligible to receive the same target bonus as a percentage of base salary.
-These levels remained the same as in 2019.
-Thus, for 2020, our CEO's target bonus was 100% of his base salary and our other NEOs' target bonuses were 50% of their respective base salaries.
+These levels remained the same as in 2020.
+Thus, for 2021, our CEO's target bonus was 100% of his base salary and our other NEOs' target bonuses were 50% of their respective base salaries.

 Under our annual bonus program, corporate goals and performance targets are reviewed and approved by the Compensation Committee, which gives its recommendations to the Board of Directors.
-For fiscal year 2020, following recommendation from our Compensation Committee, our Board of Directors approved 42 performance goals in the ten operational areas set forth below, each of which could be achieved at threshold, target and stretch goals of 75%, 100% or 150%, respectively.
+For fiscal year 2021, following recommendation from our Compensation Committee, our Board of Directors approved 45 performance goals in the ten operational areas set forth below, each of which could be achieved at threshold, target and stretch goals of 75%, 100% or 150%, respectively.
+For each NEO, other than Mr. Lanfear, our Compensation Committee also applied an individual goal factor based on its assessment of individual performance.
 Given the large number of performance goals, no one performance goal has a material impact on the amounts payable to our named executive officers.
 In addition, certain of our corporate goals are related to our business strategy or are goals shared with partners, and thus are highly confidential, we do not publicly disclose them.
 We believe their disclosure would provide our competitors, customers and other third parties with significant insights regarding our confidential business strategies that could cause us substantial competitive harm.
-The 42 performance goals were set by our Board of Directors at a level our Board of Directors and Compensation Committee determined would require substantial effort to be achieved, such that the goals would not be expected to be achieved with average or below average performance.
+The 45 performance goals were set by our Board of Directors at a level our Board of Directors and Compensation Committee determined would require substantial effort to be achieved, such that the goals would not be expected to be achieved with average or below average performance.

-In January 2021, the Compensation Committee reviewed our 2020 performance under our corporate goals and the Board of Directors determined, after reviewing the recommendations from the Compensation Committee, overall corporate achievement under our annual bonus program of 124.2%.
-The areas of our corporate goals, their corresponding weights, and our actual achievement for 2020 are set forth in the table below.
+In January 2022, the Compensation Committee reviewed our 2021 performance under our corporate goals and the Board of Directors determined, after reviewing the recommendations from the Compensation Committee, overall corporate achievement under our annual bonus program of 120.9%.
+The areas of our corporate goals, their corresponding weights, and our actual achievement for 2021 are set forth in the table below.